hashgraph/hedera-protobufs-java/README.md

 *You will need the appropriate credentials to do so*

-- Update the version number in the `pom.xml`
+- Update the version number in the `pom.xml` (ensure pom.xml has x.x.x-SNAPSHOT for version)
 - Build the project with `mvn install`
 - Re-generate the documentation